Type above and press Enter to search. Press Esc to cancel.

 An integrated payment processor eliminates these issues—your customers will be pleased with an efficient checkout experience, making them more likely to shop at your business in the future.

-3. Reduced risk of errors and fraud
+5. Reduced risk of errors

-When transaction data is recorded automatically, the risk of losses caused by human error is greatly reduced.
-You’re busy running a business—you shouldn’t have to worry about issues caused by manually entering the wrong information.
+You and your team are busy running a business—you shouldn’t have to worry about issues caused by manually entering the wrong information.

-4. Simplified accounting and bookkeeping
+6. Simplified accounting and bookkeeping

 Because your in-store and online sales are entered automatically into the correct ledgers of your accounting software, bookkeeping becomes much easier.
 You’ll no longer have to manually enter and mark down every POS transaction, making it much easier to keep track of your records for accounting purposes.